 Michael Baefsky’s knowledge about plants and the landscapes is rooted in practical experiences designing, installing and maintaining landscapes.
 Academic training in soils, water, plants, weeds, plant diseases and ecology included applied research before, during and after finishing a degree in pest management from the College of Natural Resources, at the University of California, Berkeley.
 Baefsky is licensed by the State of CA as an expert in plant disease, insect, weed and vertebrate pest problems (Ag PCA #074617).

 Most plant problems that Baefsky examines begin in the soil, especially those that lead to death, dying, serious diseases and cataclysmic failures.

 Understanding how native soils and landforms are still impacting soil, water & plant cycles is key to managing landscapes & useful for troubleshooting problem areas.

 Solutions include matching plants to the microclimate and the water source, and carefully managing the clay to reap its benefits.

 Risk assessments of trees involves identifying tree defects, interpreting their likelihood of failing and impacting targets, and correctly analyzing target activity.
 Professional evaluations are encouraged by certification of tree risk assessors by the International Society of Arboriculture.
-As Certified Tree Risk Assessor #11837 Michael applies current scientific and professional standards to this important work.
+As Qualified Tree Risk Assessor #WE0222A Michael applies current scientific and professional standards to this important work.